bloggerhensy/gamelade.vn/README.md

-Welcome to [Gamelade.vn](https://gamelade.vn/) - The ideal destination to update all information about the gaming world.
+Welcome to [Game online Gamelade](https://gamelade.vn/) - The ideal destination to update all information about the gaming world.
 Here, we are committed to bringing you quality articles, the fastest news and in-depth analysis of each game, new game technology and the gaming community.